Snowmobiling in Wisconsin

 - purchase and display of an annual trail pass required to use public trails.

-- a $20 savings off the standard $30 trail fee for members of both a local club and the Association of Wisconsin Snowmobile Clubs.
+- a $20 savings off the standard $30 trail pass fee for members of both a snowmobile club and the Association of Wisconsin Snowmobile Clubs.

 - Nonresident trail passes will increase from $35 to $50.